1

 Killing each other: $2.72T per year Curing diseases: $67.5B per year

-But the real bottleneck isn’t research funding.
+The real bottleneck isn’t research funding.
 It’s testing which treatments actually work.
-Clinical trials determine whether medicines save lives or sit on shelves.
-On that front, governments worldwide spend $4.5B annually on clinical trials versus $2.72T on weapons.
-That’s a 604:1 ratio, which in technical terms is called “having your priorities backwards.”
+Governments worldwide spend $4.50B annually on clinical trials, a 604 ratio, which in technical terms is called “having your priorities backwards.”

 On Medical Research